 Resignation and counter-offer advice

-You will need to put your resignation in writing.
-When considering what to write it's best to keep it short.
-There is no need to add any explanations regarding your decision, and it's definitely not the appropriate place to get things off your chest, even in the most professional manner.
+You will need to confirm your resignation in writing.
+When considering what to write it's best to keep it simple.
+It is courteous to thank your employer for the opportunities you've had working with them.
+There is no need to add long explanations regarding your decision, and it's definitely not the appropriate place to get things off your chest, even in the most professional manner.
 When you're constructing the letter, ensure that what you say is applicable to your contract terms.
 Apply the provisions to stipulate the correct end date, you can then adjust this with the mutual agreement of your employer at a later date.
-Most resignation letters are just two or three sentences long.
+Most resignation letters are just a few paragraphs long.

 Invite the appropriate manager to a meeting, or ask to see them.
 Upon arriving explain that you would like to resign.
 Don't leave the letter for someone to find, or hand the letter in, turn tail and run.
 You need confirmation that your resignation has been accepted.